AEPDS Assam — Complete Guide & Live Tools for RC Details, Distribution Status, FPS Stock and Transactions

 FPS Details (dfso_fps_details)List of all FPS shops in Assam with their FPS ID numbers, dealer names, and locationAnyone looking up their FPS ID numberNo — public access

-RC DetailsRation card details — beneficiary name, members, scheme (AAY or PHH), entitlement, and last transaction dateBeneficiaries checking their own RC informationNo — public access
+RC DetailsRation card details — beneficiary name, members, scheme (AAY or PHH), entitlement, and last transaction date.

-Stock DetailsHow much ration stock was allocated to each FPS shopFor cross-checking whether ration arrived at your shopNo — public access
+Stock DetailsHow much ration stock was allocated to each FPS shop.

-Sale RegisterDate-wise transaction register showing all distributions at an FPSDetailed verification of specific transaction datesNo — public access
+Sale RegisterDate-wise transaction register showing all distributions at an FPS.Detailed verification of specific transaction datesNo — public access

 Official LoginGovernment officials manage distributions, update records, and generate reportsFPS dealers, block officials, DFSO staff onlyYes — credentials required